KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

 .. figure:: /images/curve-editor_example-view.webp
    :alt: curve editor example view

-In this example the cursor enables the second keyframe and you can either change the values by moving the keyframe or change the values directly in the boxes below the curve editor view.
+In this example, the cursor enables the second keyframe and you can either change the values by moving the keyframe or change the values directly in the boxes below the curve editor view.

 .. figure:: /images/curve-editor_switch-back.webp
    :alt: curve editor switch back